USSBA/sba-gov-content-api/README.md

 ### Blog API

+#### Search Blogs
-To search for  blogs using the content API you must hit the `*/blogs` endpoint for the API.
+To search for  blogs using the content API you must hit the `*/blogs` endpoint for the lambda that is running the content API.
 The API accepts URL query parameters and will return and array of blogs that match the search parameters.
 Invalid parameters will be ignored.

 Example Request:
 ```